ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 - Some applications are finicky about the version of cuda, load the correct cuda module.
 - Make sure you are using the version of openmpi which your application has been compiled for.
+- You'll want to be sure you use servers with matching models of GPUs and matching numbers of GPUs.

 In addition, a discussion group has been started on the Wynton Slack by the Wynton Users who are currently testing the feature: